The Cork man was given the verdict after the Supersport race was red-flagged at Orritor

 Mike Browne was declared the winner of a red-flagged Supersport race at the rain-lashed CDE Cookstown 100 on Saturday.

+The Superbike races were not run after the meeting was abandoned around 5pm due to continuing rain and standing surface water.

-The Cork man got the verdict from Ballymoney’s Michael Dunlop after the race was stopped on lap four when Michael Sweeney crashed out after Mackney Corner.
+Cork man Browne got the verdict in the Supersport race from Ballymoney’s Michael Dunlop after the red flags came out on lap four when Michael Sweeney crashed out after Mackney Corner.

 Skerries rider Sweeney escaped without injury after the incident on his Yamaha and the result was taken based on positions at the end of lap three, with pole man Browne taking the win on the Burrows Engineering/RK Racing Yamaha.